AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

 ## Mapping from PSML business requirements

-The table below provides mapping from the requirements in [Pharmacist Shared Medicines List scenarios and business requirements v2.0 [DH2019m]](index.html#DH2019m) to the corresponding supported element in the [Shared Medicines List Authored by Practitioner](StructureDefinition-composition-sml-prac-1.html) profile, or referenced profile (e.g. [Summary Statement of Allergy or Intolerance](StructureDefinition-allergyintolerance-summary-1.html)).
+The table below provides mapping from the requirements in [Pharmacist Shared Medicines List Scenarios and business requirements v2.0 [DH2019m]](index.html#DH2019m) to the corresponding supported element in the [Shared Medicines List Authored by Practitioner](StructureDefinition-composition-sml-prac-1.html) profile, or referenced profile (e.g. [Summary Statement of Allergy or Intolerance](StructureDefinition-allergyintolerance-summary-1.html)).

 See the [legend](mappings.html#legend-for-mapping-from-requirements) for information on the columns used to present the mapping content.